What makes this preserve unique?

-Bayou Dorcheat is one of the most intact riverine floodplains in this region containing approximately equal portions of high quality bottomland forest along Bayou Dorcheat and mixed pine and hardwood upland forest.
-This preserve is not open for public visitation.
+Bayou Dorcheat is one of the most intact riverine floodplains in this region containing approximately equal portions of high quality bottomland forest along Bayou Dorcheat, and a variety of mixed pine and hardwood upland forest conditions.
+Portions of the mesic mixed hardwood-loblolly pine forest have apparently never been clear cut and support numerous very large white oaks, and thus provide a good old-growth reference location for that habitat type.
+Because there are no maintained trails, this preserve is not open for public visitation.

-The tract is located in Webster Parish within the Bayou Dorcheat floodplain.
-Portions of Bayou Dorcheat were identified as high priority sites during ecoregional planning.
+The tract is located in Webster Parish, approximately 20 miles north of Minden, within the Bayou Dorcheat floodplain.
+Bayou Dorcheat was identified as a freshwater conservation priority sites during ecoregional planning.